EnableX/Sample-iOS-Chat/README.md

 To help you to try our iOS Application quickly, without having to set up Application Server, this Application is shipped pre-configured to work in a "try" mode with EnableX hosted Application Server i.e. https://demo.enablex.io.

-Our Application Server restricts a single Session Duations to 10 minutes, and allows 1 moderator and not more than 1 participant in a Session.
+Our Application Server restricts a single Session Durations to 10 minutes, and allows 1 moderator and not more than 1 participant in a Session.

 Once you tried EnableX iOS Sample Application, you need to set up your own  Application Server and verify your Application to work with your Application Server.
 Refer to point 2 for more details on this.